junesirius/junesirius.github.io/_posts/Supernatural/2025-05-02-SPN-Cockles-straddlegate.md

 They let the breath out, shallow and shaky.

-Misha puts his hands on the back of the chair briefly, trying to straightening his upper body slightly, making the angle more comfortable.
+Misha puts his hands on the back of the chair briefly, trying to straighten his upper body slightly, making the angle more comfortable.
 After all, the chair is a little cramped.
 His hips are in a strained position, especially where the metal implants are.

 "Careful, you're fifty now."
 Jensen uses his hands to support him, adjusting the position with him, sliding down on the chair slightly.